ndrewtl/airspace-jekyll/_posts/2017-05-16-git-for-labs.md

 <center> <img src="{{ site.baseurl }}/img/newfolder.png" alt="Img" style="width: 1200px;"/> </center>

 #### Create a `github-workshop` folder within your main lab repo - this is where we will be working for the purposes of this workshop to practice using GitHub for version control and collaborative coding.

+Once all lab members are synced with GitHub through `RStudio`, everyone can make folders and add files using their `File Explorer` and once they have gone through commit-pull-push, all the added folders/files will be up on GitHub, too. __Note that you can't push empty folders.__

 <a name="etiquette"></a>